Ekumen-OS/beluga/README.md

 - A modular design based on orthogonal components that can be merged together using the mixin pattern.
 - Emphasis on the prevention of regressions and facilitation of code improvements through test coverage.
-- Automated benchmarks that can be used to validate different configurations.
+- Semi-automated benchmarks that can be used to validate different configurations.

 https://github.com/Ekumen-OS/beluga/assets/33042669/4481cc43-f0cd-40df-a5b4-7e0a8ccb87c6